ririro93/django_boilerplate/README.md

 # Problems

 ## 1. username field
-would like to user username as a non-unique nickname that can be optionally set during signup
+would like to use username as a non-unique nickname that can be set optionally during signup

 ### Problem
-even if username field is set to unique=False in CustomUser Model,
+even if username field is set to `unique=False` in CustomUser Model,
-- django allauth's SignupForm -> clean method -> adapter.save_user
+- django allauth's SignupForm -> clean method -> adapter.save_user()
-    - grabs username by data.get("username")
+    - grabs username by `data.get("username")`
     - checks if username is unique

 ### Solution